 PROAST can be applied to:

 An important feature of PROAST is that it allows for comparing dose-responses among various subgroups, e.g. among sexes, among study durations, or among replicate studies.
-Based on statistical analysis PROAST indicates if the various dose-response relationships differ among the subgroups, and if so, how (e.g. in background response, in sensitivity to the chemical, or in dose-response shape).
+Based on statistical analysis, PROAST indicates if the various dose-response relationships differ among the subgroups, and if so, in what sense (e.g. in background response, in sensitivity to the chemical, or in dose-response shape).